Armstrong on National

 John Armstrong reviews National since the leadership change:

-Some blunt talk up and down the factionalised after Don Brash's forced Bill English into rapprochement with Key.
+Some blunt talk up and down the factionalised front bench after Don Brash’s resignation forced Bill English into rapprochement with Key.
 They not only discovered they could work together, but that they complemented each other.
 They realised they even might quite like each other.

-The resulting benefits to of leader-deputy pairing cannot be exaggerated.
+The resulting benefits to National of this leader-deputy pairing cannot be exaggerated.
 The caucus started to focus outwards instead of inwards.
 Key picked up the baton Brash had dropped in the House.
-National began putting more pressure on more often on more fronts.
+National began putting more pressure on Labour more often on more fronts.

 Key has huge respect for Clark’s political skills.
 He repeatedly reminds his caucus that unity is paramount, and that his MPs must work even harder.
 Even then, he warns them that National faces a long, long haul to gain the Government benches.